HumairAK/odh-moc-support/.github/ISSUE_TEMPLATE/onboarding_to_cluster.md

     "projects").
 Unless you request otherwise, we will create a single project for you with the same name as your selected team name.

-    If you need addtional namespaces, or want a project name that differs from your team name, please indicate that here.
+    If you need additional namespaces, or want a project name that differs from your team name, please indicate that here.
 Project names have the same requirements as team names.
     -->